DustinBracy/sqlmodel/docs/tutorial/delete.md

 ## Delete with SQL

-This `Spider-Youngster` is getting too weird, so let's just delete it.
+This `Spider-Boy` is getting too weird, so let's just delete it.

 But don't worry, we'll reboot it later with a new story. 😅